-Our main objective, and the catalyst for our innovation, is to prevent the loss of unnecessary lives due to Hospital Acquired Infections.
+Our main objective, and the catalyst for our innovation, is to prevent the unnecessary loss of lives due to hospital acquired infections.

 Nano Textile currently holds granted patents in Israel, the US, and the EU and holds patent pending requests in additional strategic markets around the world.

 Although our main target is providing antibacterial nano-coating services to hospital textile manufacturers, our technology allows us to coat any kind of surface, from glass, to ceramic, to polymers, and implement not only antibacterial properties, but additional properties such as magnetic, electric conductivity and super-hydrophobic properties.

 We welcome you to contact us and advance to the wonders of nano-coating.

 The SONO team built two machines to carry out the coating – in France and in Russia – which were sent to companies in Italy and Romania.
 An Israeli company then followed up on technical development, making its operation fully automatic.